COMMUNITYNOTES: A Dataset for Exploring the Helpfulness of Fact-Checking Explanations: Generalization of the Explanation Helpfulness

 \subsection{Generalization to Evidence Sufficiency}

 Evidence sufficiency is a task that decides whether the information in the evidence is sufficient for predicting the veracity of a claim.
 Automated fact-checking models can make veracity predictions only when there is enough evidence~\citep{atanasova-etal-2022-fact}.
 In this scenario, we would like to explore whether our helpfulness predictors can predict the sufficiency of an evidence (since a helpful evidence must be ``sufficient'').
 We adopted \emph{Sufficient Fact}~\citep{atanasova-etal-2022-fact}, a diagnostic fact-checking dataset to detect when evidence with omitted information is (in)sufficient.
-To adapt our prediction, we treat sufficient evidence (\textit{EI-ENOUGH INFO}) as helpful and insufficient evidence (\textit{NEI-NOT ENOUGH INFO}) as unhelpful.

-\Cref{tab:evi_suf_results} shows the model performance on the evidence sufficiency task, focusing on the \textit{NEI} label.
+To adapt our prediction, we treat sufficient evidence (\textit{EI-ENOUGH INFO}) as helpful and insufficient evidence (\textit{NEI-NOT ENOUGH INFO}) as unhelpful. \Cref{tab:evi_suf_results} shows the model performance on the evidence sufficiency task, focusing on the \textit{NEI} label.

 As expected, fine-tuned (FT) models outperform the original notes predictors, with \robertalarge-FT achieving the best \textit{NEI} F1 of 0.908.
 Nevertheless, the notes models show competitive performance: for example, \modernbertlarge-notes achieves a \textit{NEI} F1 of 0.808, only about 10\% lower than its FT counterpart.
-Across all predictors, the top predicted reason is \textit{notHelpfulMissingKeyPoints}, which closely corresponds to the \textit{NEI} label, as both signify the absence of critical information.
+Across all predictors, the top predicted reason is \texttt{notHelpfulMissingKeyPoints}, which closely corresponds to the \textit{NEI} label, as both signify the absence of critical information.
 This indicates that helpfulness prediction carries transferable signal for evidence sufficiency.

-Still, helpfulness and sufficiency are not the same: even sufficient evidence could be predicted as unhelpful for other reasons such as \textit{notHelpfulArgumentativeOrBiased}, which may account for the observed performance gap.
+Still, helpfulness and sufficiency are not the same: even sufficient evidence could be predicted as unhelpful for other reasons such as \texttt{notHelpfulArgumentativeOrBiased}, which may account for the observed performance gap in our experiments.